Niroshana Anandasabapathy, M.D., Ph.D.

 Dermatology Research Centers

 The Research Faculty of the Department of Dermatology are a multi-disciplinary mix of basic scientists, dermatologists, rheumatologists, and hematologists focused on a variety of research issues both within and beyond the confines of traditional outpatient Dermatology, including cutaneous immunology and immunotherapy, epithelial and adult stem cell biology, bone marrow transplantation and graft vs. host disease, cancer biology and pathogenesis, and biodefense.
-The breadth of research in this department is recognized by funding awarded from five different NIH Institutes, including the National Cancer Institute; the National Institute for Allergy and Infectious Diseases; the National Institute for Arthritis and Musculoskeletal and Skin Diseases; the National Heart, Lung, and Blood Institute; and the National Dental Institute.
+The breadth of this research is recognized by funding awarded from four different NIH Institutes, including the National Cancer Institute; the National Institute for Allergy and Infectious Diseases; the National Institute for Arthritis and Musculoskeletal and Skin Diseases; and the National Heart, Lung, and Blood Institute (NHLBI).

-The Department of Dermatology Research laboratories at Brigham and Women's Hospital are located in the Harvard Institutes of Medicine building near Harvard Medical School and a short walk from the Countway Library of Medicine, the CBR Institute for Biomedical Research, the Dana-Farber Cancer Institute, the Harvard School of Public Health, Beth Israel Deaconess Medical Center, and Boston's Children's Hospital.
+The Department of Dermatology Research laboratories at Brigham and Women's Hospital are located in the Harvard Institutes of Medicine and Eugene Braunwald Research Center buildings near Harvard Medical School and a short walk from the Countway Library of Medicine, the CBR Institute for Biomedical Research, Dana-Farber Cancer Institute, Harvard School of Public Health, Beth Israel-Deaconess Medical Center and Boston's Children's Hospital.